734-764-2750

 Executive Director, MIDAS

 What I do: As the MIDAS Executive Director, I oversee the operations of the institute and the staff team.
-I also design programs and projects to enable groundbreaking research ideas, build interdisciplinary teams, develop research resources, and strengthen research skills, all for the purpose of maximizing the scientific impact of data science and AI.
+I also design programs and projects to enable groundbreaking research, build interdisciplinary teams, strengthen research skills, improve the rigor and reproducibility of research, and ensure the responsible use of data and AI, all for the purpose of maximizing the scientific impact of data science and AI.
 In addition, I build partnerships with academia, industry, government and community organizations, both for research collaboration and for maximizing the societal impact of data science and AI.
-Working with colleagues at data science institutes at other universities, I support the Data for Social Good effort (academic research in support of data-driven policy making), seek ways to develop career paths for staff scientists in academia, and improve data science infrastructure and collaboration for crisis response.
+Working with colleagues at data science institutes across universities, I seek to improve how academic researchers adopt the rapidly evolving data and AI methodologies, and support data- and AI-enabled decision making in the public and private sectors.

-Why I’m passionate about my work: Humans have used data for thousands of years, but the unprecedented amount of data that we have now and the sophisticated ways with which we examine data expose us to such rich possibilities.
-I am enjoying my work everyday because I’m helping to unleash the potential of data science and AI to advance science.
-Data and AI are also becoming an integral part of policy making across all types of organizations and will shape human society in profound ways.
+Why I’m passionate about my work: Humans have used data for thousands of years, but the unprecedented amount of data and the breathtaking AI methods that we have now expose us to incredibly rich possibilities.
+I am enjoying my work everyday because I’m helping to unleash the potential of data science and AI to advance science and to benefit society.
+Data and AI are becoming an integral part of policy making across all types of organizations and will shape human society in profound ways.
 As a scientist, I feel the excitement and a sense of duty to help ensure that data and AI are a positive force in our society, not a new way to cause harm.

 Fun facts: In addition to science, I am also passionate about reading and music.
 I also write and translate about science and education, and have received multiple awards including China Book Award and China National Library Book Award.
 My favorite piece of volunteer work was that I built a math club and taught for 8 years at Martin Luther King Jr. Elementary School (Ann Arbor), where I got to show the kids how much fun math can be and how amazing they can be at math.